MySQL - DATE, TIME, DATETIME, and TIMESTAMP differences

 In this article, we would like to show you the difference between DATE, TIME, DATETIME and TIMESTAMP types in MySQL.

-The DATE type is used for values with a date part but no time part in YYYY-MM-DD format, where:
+The DATE type is used for values with only date part (no time part) in YYYY-MM-DD format, where:

 The DATE type supported range is from 1000-01-01 to 9999-12-31.